b16nicbr/master-thesis-model-experiment/README.md

 # master-thesis-model-experiment

-In this Github repository the implementations for the five candidate machine learning methods used to answer the question on predicting number of infections in Covid19
+The implementations for the five candidate machine learning methods used to answer the question on predicting number of infections in Covid19 is seen in the following files;
 * the implementation of BI-LSTM is shown in BI-LSTM model 38 weeks
 * the implementation of LSTM-CNN is shown in LSTM-CNN
 * the implementation of LSTM is shown in LSTM model 38 weeks